 Special K bars contain the equivalent of about two teaspoons of sugar.
 I’ve always thought they tasted too good to be true.. a lot of cereal bars with that yogurt coating seem to be high in sugar.

 The healthiest bar was the Alpen Light Apple and Sultana – the only bar to have a “green light” for being low in fat, saturated fat and salt.
 It contained 0.7g of fat, 0.3g of saturated fat and 8.3g of sugar, and it also had the lowest calorie count, at 63.
+Ideal if you wish to have an alert mind while playing 온라인 카지노 online and trying to make some money.

 The Alpen Fruit and Nut bar, the Naked Apple Pie and the Nature Valley Chewy Trail Mix Fruit and Nut also made it into Which?’s “healthiest” category